DiveshLala/ScriptBoard/README.md

 pip install -r requirements.txt
 ```

-# Readme documents
+# How to use
-Refer to the documents folder for how to use ScriptBoard (pdfs and docx files)
+Refer to the readme folder for how to use ScriptBoard (pdfs and docx files)

 # Citation
 If you use this framework to create dialogue systems please cite the following work: